InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Invest in a Rain Barrel

 This one admittedly is climate-dependent, but a rain barrel may be a worthwhile purchase if you live somewhere with frequent rain.
-Rainwater may not be drinkable, but it can be used for other tasks.
+Rainwater may not be drinkable, but it’s usable for other tasks.
 Watering plants is the obvious one, but it’s also perfect for washing cars.
 Just mix it with a bit of soap.
 It’s cheaper and just as effective as any professional car wash.

-It’s possible to drink water from a rain barrel, but it will need to be sterilized first, which can be accomplished by boiling it.
-Rainwater can be contaminated with parasites, viruses, and other nasty things, though, so leave it for the plants and automobiles if you have access to clean drinking water from the tap.
+It’s possible to drink water from a rain barrel, but it will need to be sterilized first, which is typically accomplished by boiling it.
+Rainwater is commonly contaminated with parasites, viruses, and other nasty things, though, so leave it for the plants and automobiles if you have access to clean drinking water from the tap.